VITALISED/renms/README.md

 We're currently working on polishing existing headers and adding new calls to the game.
 It would be cool to port some definitions to a standalone version agnostic platform but this is time consuming and inconvenient to maintain with the handful of people working on the project right now.

 Feel free to show off what you make to us in our ["official" discord](https://discord.gg/SbEQFsJxNV).
-We also live in [No Man's Sky Retro discord](https://discord.gg/tEYNuMmAvR).
+We also live in the [No Man's Sky Retro discord](https://discord.gg/tEYNuMmAvR).

 ## Contributing / Plugin Dev